Dsazz/plus.garden.webdriver/README.md

 ## Dependencies

-For using [plus.garden.webdriver](https://github.com/Dsazz/plus.garden.webdriver/) you should install and run [Selenium server](http://www.seleniumhq.org/download/).
+For using plus.garden.webdriver you should install and run Selenium server.
 You can install and manage it in any convenient way.

-For example, you can use [webdriver-manager](https://www.npmjs.com/package/webdriver-manager) or [Docker](https://www.docker.com/) with your configurations for [Selenium server](http://www.seleniumhq.org/) or by provided in [generator-garden](https://github.com/Dsazz/generator-garden) [configuration file](https://github.com/Dsazz/generator-garden/blob/master/generators/app/templates/docker-compose.yml) for [docker-compose](https://docs.docker.com/compose/), which you can install, if answer "YES" on related question.
+We provide a list of steps for installing [Selenium](http://www.seleniumhq.org/), which we tested in our package.
+See [here](https://github.com/Dsazz/plus.garden.webdriver/blob/master/docs/selenium-installation.md).

 [npm-image]: https://badge.fury.io/js/plus.garden.webdriver.svg